-The uneven surface of crushed stone helps to diffuse the water that runs off the roof, reducing the amount of water that splashes onto the kennel.
+- The uneven surface of the crushed stone helps to diffuse the water that runs off the roof, reducing the amount of water that splashes onto the kennel.

 Here are a few more things to keep in mind when maintaining your dog kennel.

-Check around doors and windows for caulk or seal strips that may have cracked or pulled away with age and replace as necessary.
+- Check around doors and windows for caulk or seal strips that may have cracked or pulled away with age and replace it as necessary.

 Follow these simple steps for years of enjoyment and a maximum return on your residential or commercial dog kennel investment!